MicrosoftDocs/azure-media-services/media-services/previous/media-services-dotnet-how-to-use-azure-functions.md

 [!INCLUDE [media services api v2 logo](./includes/v2-hr.md)]

 This article shows you how to get started with creating Azure Functions that use Media Services.
 The Azure Function defined in this article monitors a storage account container named **input** for new MP4 files.
 Once a file is dropped into the storage container, the blob trigger executes the function.
 To review Azure Functions, see  [Overview](/azure/azure-functions/functions-overview) and other topics in the **Azure Functions** section.

-If you want to explore and deploy existing Azure Functions that use Azure Media Services, check out [Media Services Azure Functions](https://github.com/Azure-Samples/media-services-dotnet-functions-integration).
-This repository contains examples that use Media Services to show workflows related to ingesting content directly from blob storage, encoding, and writing content back to blob storage.
-It also includes examples of how to monitor job notifications via WebHooks and Azure Queues.
-You can also develop your Functions based on the examples in the [Media Services Azure Functions](https://github.com/Azure-Samples/media-services-dotnet-functions-integration) repository.
-To deploy the functions, press the **Deploy to Azure** button.

 ## Prerequisites